 3. Indiana Dunes State Park

-This tranquil park is the perfect place to visit near Chicago for travelers who want an escape from the urban jungle.
+If you’re looking for outdoor things to do near Chicago, Indiana Dunes State Park is a good bet.
 Best reached by car, the Indiana Dunes is a stunning state park an hour from downtown Chicago on the southern shores of Lake Michigan.
 The Dunes is one of Indiana’s most popular state parks, thanks not only to its close proximity to Chicago, but also because of its beautiful lakefront scenery.
 When you arrive at the park, you can choose to bike or walk along trails that meander through the marsh and woods, or you can opt for a day at the beach.
 If you’re looking for more than a day trip from Chicago, the park even offers campsites so you can spend the night under the stars!

 4. Evanston, Illinois